Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 - On line 4, ensure that your valid Stedi API key is entered.
 You can create a new API key here; https://terminal.stedi.com/apikeys
 - On line 5, make sure that the function name is "webrequest" (or whatever name you gave the Function just created).

 Save the file and return to your Bash terminal.
 Now that your Stedi credentials are set up, you can test if they can succesfully see and describe your function.
-Try running '$ bash deploy.sh describe' - it should return something like this:
+Try running `$ bash deploy.sh describe` - it should return something like this:

 ```bash
 describe function webrequest